 When a certified copy is created of a marriage or divorce record, the statistical sections are also not released.
 The statistical section of the birth certificate that contains demographic (education, race, ethnicity, etc.) and medical information is not released with the individual record.
 The protection of this information is so strong that it is not released even if a court issues a subpoena.
 Very rarely, the information may be released for public health research; this only occurs after a rigorous review of the purpose and procedures of the research and, if approved, the agreement that the information will be used for the approved purpose only.

 Death records are also confidential.
 However, because of the greater need in establishing and closing legal interests in property, including real property, bank accounts, and insurance policies, a greater variety of people may be eligible to obtain the death record.
-One of the ways CHS works to keep the personal information as confidential as possible is the availability and promotion of the ‘short form’.
+One of the ways CHS works to keep the personal information as confidential as possible is the availability and required uses of the "short form".
 This form of the death certificate does not include the cause of death information and consequentially has more room available for recording stamps, etc. when used to transfer property.

 Vital records also play a very important public health role.
 Birth and death records are primary data sources for health information on Oregonians, including:

 - Birth weight of newborns – low or high birth weight is an indicator of current and future health needs for Oregon’s children.

 - Access to prenatal care – access varies by geographic region and demographic group.

 - Leading causes of death – alert practitioners and researchers to common health needs in Oregon.